protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     compatible with the other integer types.
 *   `string` and `bytes` are compatible as long as the bytes are valid UTF-8.
-*   Embedded messages are compatible with `bytes` if the bytes contain an encoded version of the message.
+*   Embedded messages are compatible with `bytes` if the bytes contain an encoded instance of the message.
 *   `fixed32` is compatible with `sfixed32`, and `fixed64` with `sfixed64`.
-*   For `string`, `bytes`, and message fields, `optional` is compatible with `repeated`.
-Given serialized data of a repeated field as input, clients that expect this field to be `optional` will take the last input value if it's a scalar type field or merge all input elements if it's a message type field.
+*   For `string`, `bytes`, and message fields, singular is compatible with `repeated`.
+Given serialized data of a repeated field as input, clients that expect this field to be singular will take the last input value if it's a primitive type field or merge all input elements if it's a message type field.
 Note that this is **not** generally safe for numeric types, including bools and enums.
-Repeated fields of numeric types can be serialized in the [packed](/programming-guides/encoding#packed) format,
-    which will not be parsed correctly when an `optional` field is expected.
+Repeated fields of numeric types may be serialized in the [packed](/programming-guides/encoding#packed) format, which will not be parsed correctly when a singular field is expected.
 *   Changing a default value is generally OK, as long as you remember that default values are never sent over the wire.
 Thus, if a program receives a message in which a particular field isn't set, the program will see the